teivah/100-go-mistakes/README.md

 ## Sponsors

-Want your company name to appear here?
-Go to [❤️ Sponsor](https://github.com/sponsors/teivah), One-time, _Sponsor 100 Go Mistakes and How to Avoid Them_.
+_Want your company name to appear here?
+Go to [❤️ Sponsor](https://github.com/sponsors/teivah), One-time tab, "Sponsor 100 Go Mistakes and How to Avoid Them" tier_.

 ## Book Description